Try Crispy Baked Tofu Bowls with sweet potatoes and kale for a hearty and satisfying vegan dinner.

 Divide cooked farro, sautéed vegetables, Crispy Tofu, and sauce between bowls.
 Garnish with toasted pecans and dried cherries if desired.

-Find the full recipe for the Crispy Tofu here.
+Find the full recipe for the Baked Tofu here.

 To toast pecans: Preheat oven to 350 degrees Fahrenheit and spread pecans on a rimmed baking sheet.
 Bake 7 minutes, or until they have a strong, nutty aroma.
 Toast pecans up to a week in advance.

 Gluten-free variation: Substitute brown rice for farro.
 Substitute gluten-free tamari or liquid aminos for soy sauce.